bloop-box/nfc-scanner-hardware/README.md

 ## Case
 A simple case design can be found in the case subfolder.
 It fits when the two boards are connected with standard angled 2.54mm pitch connectors as seen in the picture.

-The two halves can be connected with countersunk M3x8 screws
+The two halves can be connected with self-tapping, countersunk M3x6 screws

 ![Case](./case/NFC-Reader-Case.jpg)